Lectures on LHC Physics: QCD

 We can turn around the argument of vanishing scale dependence to all orders in perturbation theory.
 This gives us an estimate of the minimum \underline{theoretical error} on a rate prediction set by the scale dependence.
 The appropriate interval of what we consider reasonable scale choices depends on the process and the taste of the people doing this analysis.
-This error estimate is not at all conservative; for example the renormalization scale dependence of the Drell--Yan production rate or Higgs production in weak boson fusion is zero because $\alpha_s$ only enters are next-to-leading order.
-At the same time we know that the next-to-leading order correction to the Drell--Yan cross section is of the order of 30\%, which far exceeds the factorization scale dependence.
-Moreover, the different scaling behavior of a hadronic cross section shown in Table~\ref{tab:qcd_scales} implies that for example gluon-induced processes at typical $x$ values around $10^{-2}$ show a cancellation of the factorization and renormalization scale variation.
+This error estimate is not at all conservative; for example the renormalization scale dependence of the Drell--Yan production rate or Higgs production in weak boson fusion is zero because $\alpha_s$ only enters are next--to--leading order.
+At the same time we know that the next--to--leading order correction to the Drell--Yan cross section is of the order of 30\%, which far exceeds the factorization scale dependence.
+Moreover, the different scaling behavior of a hadronic cross section shown in Table~\ref{tab:qcd_scales} implies that for example gluon--induced processes at typical $x$ values around $10^{-2}$ show a cancellation of the factorization and renormalization scale variation.
 Estimating theoretical uncertainties from scale dependence therefore requires a good understanding of the individual process and the way it is affected by the two scales.